Kristin’s research focuses on social justice in the global food system through the lenses of critical food geography and action research.

 This study seeks to address informational gaps about the United States Department of Agriculture (USDA)’s Office of Urban Agriculture and Innovative Production (OUAIP) and additional 2018 Farm Bill urban agriculture provisions, as they relate to racial equity.
 The project is supported by funds from the Socially Disadvantaged Farmers and Ranchers Policy Research Center at Alcorn State University, Lorman, MS.

-Confronting Ethno-racial Discrimination in Agricultural Work in France.
+Confronting Ethno-Racial Discrimination in Agricultural Work in France.
 (2022-25)

 This project investigates ethno-racial inequities and discrimination in agricultural work in France — with particular focus on foreign and/or racialized workers in the South of France — through racial justice lenses more common in the United States.
 The scientific aim is to document possible inequities, understand their social and spatial dimensions, and identify social and policy innovations to promote fairer working conditions.
 It is funded by the Transatlantic Research Partnership, a program of FACE Foundation and the French Embassy.